alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 One day, I find out Orson Scott Card's political views clash with your own.
 The work is divided from the author, but it slightly colors how you perceive any novels he writes.
-The next, I read that if the US had invaded Cuba during the Cuban Missile Crisis, Fidel Castro would have ordered a nuclear attack, knowing it would be the end of the world.
+The next, I read that if the US had invaded Cuba during the Cuban Missile Crisis, Fidel Castro would have ordered a nuclear attack, even knowing he would have died to the reply.

-One day I binge read PhD Comics and The PhD Grind.
+One day I binge read PhD Comics and The PhD Grind, and the bleak picture of academia is exposed to my eyes for the first time.

 When it comes to graduate school, you don't have to look very hard to find the black humor.
 You also don't have to look very hard to find stories that are dark with no laughs.

-When it comes to grad school, it's no different.
-You don't even have to look very deep; read just a bit of PhD comics and you'll pick up the black humor pretty quick.
-Here you are, working on your PhD, doing research in something that you can only explain to around a few hundred and only really explain to a few tens.
-Meanwhile, the outside world keeps on spinning, as everyone with "real" jobs seems to actually be happy and unstressed...

-Or, maybe you read the PhD grind, a frank account of the author's experience going through the PhD program at Stanford.
-If you are at all interested in going for a PhD, I consider it required reading material.
-There are a lot of comments that resonated with me, most especially this one.
+Similar refrains come up.

+> "I'm doing research in something that I can't even explain to people I know"
+>
+> "Here I am, stuck with no progress after five months,
+> while my friends have jobs, families, and money."
+>
+> "Pulled an all-nighter for that paper deadline.
+Can't even crash the next day,
+> too many other things to finish."

+The PhD grind is especially effective in portraying the grinding conditions the author went through.
+PhD Comics is hyperbolic for the sake of comedy, but The PhD Grind is real.
+I consider it required material if you want to learn what a PhD can really mean.

+Together, they paint a gloomy picture of academia.
+In academia, you voluntarily are taking low pay and long hours in the name of research.
+Or as said by (CITE), "A PhD costs you around a house."

+So, if it sounds so bad, why was choosing not to go to graduate school such a hard decision?

+Research can be depressing and relentless, but it's still science.

+A lot of sections resonated with me, but my favorite was this one.

 > I discovered over the past 5 years that I love being a spectator of
 > research, but the burden of being a continual producer of new research is
 > just too great for me.

 That's the problem.
 That's the root cause of all my indecision.
 People take a lot of technology for granted, but when I step back and take a look, **really**